Updated: Jul 16, 2020

 Peregrine VRG-2 copper solid.
-Personal experience with it on Cape buffalo to bushbuck shows a 4x calibre wound channel and zero meat damage.
-A totally underestimated design which makes bullet expansion unnecessary.
+Personal experience with it from Cape buffalo to white size bushbuck shows a 4x calibre wound channel and zero meat damage.
+An excellent design which makes bullet expansion unnecessary.

 Rhino solids.
 Anyone who has seen how a flat nose performs on heavy bone of real big animals will never use a round nose bullet of any make again.

 A US user's Rhino Solid Shank expanding bullets.
 This is a no-nonsense copper bullet with a soldered lead core in front.
 I have some experience with this bullet in .375 H&H and my pardner has extensive experience with it on Cape buffalo.